Urban Hotspots

 The urban heat island effect is a phenomenon that leads to temperatures in cities often being higher than those in surrounding rural areas.
 This effect is amplified during heatwaves, as the materials used to create the built environment have high heat capacities and this limits the amount of cooling that takes place each night.
 Growing urban populations and the effects of climate change mean that more and more people will be affected by this over the coming decades.

-Brief description In this set of two activities, pupils will learn about our atmosphere and the greenhouse gases that it...
+Brief description In this set of four activities, pupils will explore the impacts of global warming and melting ice on...